Sal Mineo: Career shift

 Mineo was the model for Harold Stevenson's painting The New Adam (1963).
 Now in the Guggenheim Museum's permanent collection, the painting is considered "one of the great American nudes".

-Mineo also appeared on the Season 2 episode of The Patty Duke Show: "Patty Meets a Celebrity" (1964).
+Mineo appeared on the Season 2 episode of The Patty Duke Show: "Patty Meets a Celebrity" (1964).

 Mineo's role as a stalker in Who Killed Teddy Bear (1965), which co-starred Juliet Prowse, did not seem to help his career.
 Although his performance was praised by critics, he found himself typecast again—this time as a deranged criminal.
 The high point of this period was his portrayal of Uriah in The Greatest Story Ever Told (1965).
 Mineo guest-starred in an episode of the TV series Combat! in 1966, playing the role of a GI wanted for murder.
-He did two more appearances on the same show, including appearing in an installment with Fernando Lamas.
+He appeared in two more episodes of this series, including one featuring Fernando Lamas.

-In 1969, Mineo returned to the stage to direct a Los Angeles production of the gay-themed play Fortune and Men's Eyes (1967), featuring then-unknown Don Johnson as Smitty and Mineo as Rocky.
+In 1969, Mineo directed a Los Angeles production of the gay-themed play Fortune and Men's Eyes (1967), featuring then-unknown Don Johnson as Smitty and Mineo as Rocky.
 The production received positive reviews, although its expanded prison rape scene was criticized as excessive and gratuitous.
 Mineo's last role in a motion picture was a small part in the film Escape from the Planet of the Apes (1971); he played the chimpanzee Dr. Milo.

 In December 1972, Mineo stage-directed the Gian Carlo Menotti short opera The Medium in Detroit.
 Muriel Costa-Greenspon portrayed the title character, Madame Flora, and Mineo played the mute, Toby.
 In 1975, Mineo appeared as Rachman Habib, the assistant to a murderous consular head (portrayed by Hector Elizondo) of a Middle Eastern country, in the Columbo episode "A Case of Immunity," on NBC-TV.
 One of his last roles was a guest spot on the TV series S.W.A.T.
 (1975), in which he portrayed a cult leader similar to Charles Manson.

 By 1976, Mineo's career had begun to turn around.
 While playing the role of a bisexual burglar in a series of stage performances of the comedy P.S.
 Your Cat Is Dead in San Francisco, Mineo received substantial publicity from many positive reviews; he moved to Los Angeles along with the play.